Causes of Delayed Puberty: Top10 Causes in Men

 8- Certain medications or drugs

-Certain medications or drugs, such as chemotherapy or anabolic steroids, can interfere with the body’s ability to produce hormones in puberty, leading to delayed puberty.
+Certain medications, such as chemotherapy or anabolic steroids, can interfere with the body’s hormone production in puberty.
+This interference can lead to delayed puberty.

 9- Emotional or psychological stress